-Florida Pedestrian Accident Attorney
+Florida Pedestrian Accident Lawyer

 The Florida pedestrian accident lawyers of Brooks Law Group represent people who have been hurt in crosswalks, on sidewalks, in parking lots, or wherever they had a right to be walking.